 If there is no will set in place, any property that is not in the trust or another type of legally binding document would go to close relatives determined through the probate process.
 This is determined in a hearing in a courtroom once you pass.

-Speak with Notinger Law to find out additional information regarding trusts, estate planning, and wills.
+Speak with Notinger Law to find out additional information regarding trusts & estate planning.
 They can provide more direction to ensure that you have the coverage that is required in the case of your death.
 Specific processes, paperwork, and other legal steps need to be taken in order to make it an official, binding document.
 Speak with the estate planning attorneys in Northern Massachusetts and Nashua New Hampshire to find out how they’re able to provide help.